leovct/polygon/trace/README.md

 ]
 ```

-To go further, we could build a custom tool that would aggregate those traces to generate a unified block trace.
-There could be challenges such as conflicts when multiple transactions, within the same block, attempt to modify the same state (`account`, `storage` or `nonce`) in different ways.
-Here are a few examples.
+To go further, we could build a custom tracer that would add more information to the traces such as storage reads/writes, gas used by the transaction etc.

-- Two transactions attempt to change the balance of the same account differently.
-- Or to increment the nonce of the same account differently.
-- Or to modify the same storage slot of a contract differently.
-- Or if a contract is created (or deleted) and called in the same block.

-To handle those issues, a solution would be to iterate over the traces in the order of the transactions in the block.
-Each time a conflict arises, we accept the change made by the last transaction in order.